Tom Jolliffe presides over a showdown between the cult 1987 vampire flicks The Lost Boys and Near Dark…

 The soundtrack for The Lost Boys remains popular, and indeed it’s got the beef in the song department, and the notable theme song Cry Little Sister by Gerald McMahon.
 In addition is a memorable score by Thomas Newman, who would throughout the 90’s and 00’s, become a Mr Reliable in the scoring department.
 For Near Dark, the memorable music comes from cult favourites Tangerine Dream (my uncle was a former member, though not in the ND era).
 It’s a haunting and atmospheric score, and ranking as one of their best movie works alongside Risky Business.

-There have since been two sequels to The Lost Boys – Lost Boys: The Tribe in 2008 and Lost Boys: The Thirst in 2010 – and although not particularly well received there has been a demand for them, while remakes for both films have been rumoured over the last couple of years.
+There have since been two sequels to The Lost Boys – Lost Boys: The Tribe in 2008 and Lost Boys: The Thirst in 2010 – and although not particularly well received there w a demasand for them.
 It would however be safe to say, that in terms of impact on popular culture, The Lost Boys has left a bigger foot print on cinema history than Near Dark.

 Winner: The Lost Boys